Tell us a little about your background…

 My primary teaching assignment was health education (sex education and personal fitness) but I also taught team sports and women’s health and fitness.
 In addition, I was very active in departmental activities: I was the sophomore health course coordinator, sat on the hiring committee and the policies and procedures committee, and more.

 When did you start to think about making a career change and becoming a physician assistant?

 When each of my sons was born, I took a leave of absence from my job to spend time with them in their infancy months.
 With my second child, I did not feel that magical “pull” to return to work.
-Teaching had started to feel like Groundhog Day, every day; I could do pretty much anything and everything on autopilot.
-While this made work very easy, it also made it exceptionally boring.
+Teaching had started to feel like Groundhog Day, every day; I could do anything and everything on autopilot.
+While this made work quite easy, it also made it exceptionally boring.

 Compounding this issue, I often felt like a second-class citizen at my high school because I did not teach what they considered a “solid” class, like English or math.

 I am very curious about health, wellness, and disease, and if I couldn’t use my skills and talents in the classroom, I felt I should find other avenues where I could make a difference.
 It doesn’t help that I don’t have a lot of confidence in our state and federal government when it comes to public education—be it classroom funding, standardized assessments, or funding pensions.
 It was clearly time for me to leave teaching.

 What is your next act?

 I am a member of the 2017 Rush University Physician Assistant Studies cohort.
 Upon completion of the program and after passing the licensing exam, I will be certified as a Physician Assistant (PA) and will be able to practice medicine as a member of a collaborative team of healthcare providers.